MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/ui-extensions-sales-forecast.md

 ---
-title: Using the Sales and Stock Forecast Extension to Manage Stock | Microsoft Docs
+title: Using the Sales and Inventory Forecast Extension to Manage Inventory | Microsoft Docs
-description: This extension helps you predict sales, get a clear overview of expected stock-outs, and even helps you create replenishment requests to suppliers.
+description: This extension helps you predict sales, get a clear overview of expected stock-outs, and even helps you create replenishment requests to vendors.
 author: edupont04
 ms.topic: conceptual
 ms.devlang: na